University of Oxford’s endowment and investments

 The University has chosen at various instances to place restrictions on sectors in which it will not hold investments on ethical grounds.

-• Investment in funds which invest primarily in the above listed categories of company.
+- Investment in funds which invest primarily in the above listed categories of company.

 Sustainability reporting

-The Investment Committee reports to Council annually in a public document on sustainability
+The Investment Committee reports to Council annually in a public document on sustainability.

 As outlined in the Investment Policy Statement, for its perpetuity capital, the University owns units in the Oxford Endowment Fund, managed by OUem.
 This is an investment vehicle where the University, some members of the collegiate University, and a small number of select external UK charities, have pooled their perpetuity capital to gain the scale and expertise of a dedicated investment approach.
-Its approach to sustainability is contained in its OEF Report.
+Its approach to sustainability is contained in its OEF Report and its TCFD Report.